 They could carry out a ‘soft’ or ‘hard’ credit inquiry - although a soft inquiry shouldn’t have any impact on your credit rating, if a hard inquiry is needed and the business loan is subsequently refused, it could reduce your personal credit score by between one and five points.

 If you’re worried that a poor personal credit rating will impact on your company’s ability to obtain finance, our experts at Real Business Rescue can provide the professional help you need.
 We will advise on how the two credit ratings may be interlinked in your situation, and how to boost your credit scores to make borrowing easier over the longer-term.
-Our extensive office network comprises 55 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 100 offices across the UK with a partner-led service offering immediate director advice and support.

 Regional Managing Partner

 Sales across the UK’s retail sector fell in August for the fourth consecutive month, according to the latest figures from the Office for National Statistics (ONS).Read More